SeaWorld’s revenue and attendance numbers for 2016 were released this week, and the situation – as one might expect – isn’t particularly good.

 (SeaWorld officially blames the losses on Hurricane Matthew, which forced all of the area’s theme and water parks to close for more than a full day, and on ’16 being an overall anemic year for Florida tourism.)

 But not everything is all doom and gloom.
 Annual passholder sales are up slightly – four percent – and guests are spending more in-park, such as on food and beverages and on the Express Pass-esque Quick Queue service.
 And looking forward to the future, SeaWorld executives have already outlined a plan to stimulate future growth: introducing even more new rides (the Orlando location will be getting a virtual-reality upgrade to the popular Kraken roller coaster, for instance), cutting costs (by laying off a portion of its workforce and in investing in low-cost attractions, such as the aforementioned VR), and refinancing its debt.

 There’s also the financial repositioning it has been doing.
 Whereas both Disney and Universal continue upping their ticket prices, SeaWorld has been deliberating setting itself up as the less expensive alternative – a place to get some of the Universal thrills and a taste of Disney theming without breaking the family’s bank.
 When combined with the fact that lots of new tourists will be arriving in Orlando this year for Pandora: The World of Avatar at Walt Disney World and Volcano Bay over at Universal Orlando, and the fact that the company is implementing a long-term plan aimed at turning all of its various parks around, the future just might be starting to look bright for SeaWorld for the first time in a long time.

 Want to price out a trip to SeaWorld Orlando?
-The nice folks at Orlando Informer Travel can help you out – for free.
-You can also hit up fellow theming fiends at our Facebook group, who will be more than happy to help you in your vacation planning.
+Check out Orlando Informer’s SeaWorld tickets here!
+You can also hit up fellow theming fiends at our SeaWorld Facebook group, who will be more than happy to help you in your vacation planning.